 - Avoid getting tiotropium in your eyes.
 If you get tiotropium in your eyes and eye pain, blurred vision, or other vision changes occur, contact your doctor immediately.

 - Tiotropium may sometimes cause severe breathing problems right after you use a dose.
-If this happens, use your short-acting bronchodilator inhaler.
+If this happens, use your rescue inhaler.
 Contact your doctor or seek other medical care at once.

-- Use tiotropium with caution in the ELDERLY; they may be more sensitive to its effects, especially constipation, dry mouth, or urinary tract infections.
+- Use tiotropium with caution in the ELDERLY; they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using tiotropium while you are pregnant.
 It is not known if tiotropium is found in breast milk.
 If you are or will be breast-feeding while you use tiotropium, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of tiotropium: